eswan18/gradual-typing-prez/premark_slides/intro.md

 # Agenda

-1. Static vs Dynamic Typing
+1. Static Typing
-2. What is Gradual Typing?
+2. Dynamic Typing
+3. Gradual Typing
-3. Type "Hints" in Python
+4. Type "Hints" in Python
-4. The Ecosystem of a Gradual Type System
+5. The Ecosystem of a Gradual Type System
-5. How to Apply This?
+6. How to Apply This?

 ---